Active Imagination

 Think back to a time when you played a game or engaged in a creative activity using only your mind.

 How did it feel?
 Did it make you feel smarter, more connected, and removed from the stress of everyday life?
 Creative activities and imaginative games with others allow us to recharge our brains, take a much-needed break from our daily stressors, and help us connect with those around us.
-This can be especially true when we use creativity in a work environment.
+This can be especially true when we use creativity or imagination in a work environment.

 It keeps your mind and body energized and honed

 Something is refreshing and electrifying about doing a creative task and using your active imagination.
 It allows us to escape, if only for a moment, from life as we know it.
-It allows us to explore new worlds outside of our homes, learn new things about our existing world as well as ourselves and puts us in touch with that childlike part of ourselves at all ages.
+Active imagination allows us to explore new worlds outside of our homes, learn new things about our existing world as well as ourselves and puts us in touch with that childlike part of ourselves at all ages.
 Our active imagination keeps us on our toes, mentally and physically.

 The term “active imagination” is just another way to say “visualization”

 There is, at times, a stigma attached to the phrase “active imagination.”
 When we think of the phrase “active imagination,” we likely don’t conjure up visions of success and abundance in our lives.
-Instead, we most likely think about people who are extremely creative but whose lives are perhaps less conventional.
+Instead, we most likely think about people who are extremely imaginative but whose lives are perhaps less conventional.

 One way that society has managed to work around this is by turning the phrase “active imagination” into “visualization.”
 When we hear the word “visualization,” we may think about the self-help industry and the power of attracting what we want simply by imagining that we already have it.